bcgov/digital-trust-toolkit/credentials/credential-bc-natural-gas-title.md

-# BC Petroleum and Natural Gas Title Credential
+# BC Petroleum and Natural Gas Title Credential (Tenure)

 ## Introduction
 This document articulates the title credential for natural gas tenure in British Columbia as per the Petroleum and Natural Gas Act.